Tour of No Regrets

 Scenic Byway 12

 Leta is evaluating her career opportunities in Escalante, Utah.
 She might work alongside her mom and sister, serving fancy people in their fancy hiking clothes at the fancy resort, as she’s been doing since she was 12.
-It’s a fine job, but she can’t see the horizon from inside the restaurant, or even the patio, and that makes it harder to focus when she’s on hour six.
+It’s a fine job, but she can’t see the horizon from inside the restaurant, or even the patio, and that makes it harder to orient herself when she’s on hour six.
 Her cousin Emmalyn is a housekeeper at the not-as-fancy lodge down the road, where the view is better and the guests are kinder, but Emmalyn suffers from chronic cheerfulness, which Leta fears could be contagious.
 Her cousins are a network of their own and everyone knows of a job or knows someone who knows someone who knows of one.
 Josh is a tour guide for Escape Goats and has a spot for her in the office and she’d be tempted if she could work with the goats instead of guests.
 Sylvie is a cashier at the Anasazi Museum in Boulder, despite her anthropology degree, or maybe because of it.
-Leta is missing the college degree and also an appreciation for perfectly organized postcard racks.
+Leta is missing the college degree and also an appreciation for organized postcard racks.
 Leta’s uncles all have cattle ranches, though her dad opened a rock shop specializing in petrified wood and fossilized dinosaur poo.
 No disrespect to the dinosaurs, but Leta has her heart set on a job with a view, a crew and a uniform that commands respect.
 Steel-toed boots would be proper professional attire for someone like her.

 I do know the red cliffs render me small, but not insignificant.
 The arches surprise me every time, though we’re in a park with 2,000 of them.
 The slot canyons feel like a hug.
 The petroglyphs, gnarled juniper trunks, and glowing outline of the rocks after the sun sets, but before the moon rises, write their own stories.
 I’m almost speechless and nearly religious in the presence of hoodoos, washes and walls, towers and tunnels and prehistoric rocks that have no business balancing in the turquoise sky.
 We drive through a forest of birch trees still wintering, while tiny purple wildflowers sneak out of the sand and stone.
 And we camp before a grandmother cottonwood tree so broad and graceful that everyone who walks by is compelled to stop and hug it.
 In the middle of the night the stars appear for all of us, followed by the Milky Way for those of us awake at 2:00 a.m.